-If I'm accepted by MIT and I choose to defer, can my Legatum Center Fellowship be deferred as well?
+If I'm accepted by MIT and I choose to defer, can my Fellowship be deferred as well?

-No, you cannot defer a Legatum Center Fellowship, but you are welcome to reapply for the Fellowship in future years.
+No, you cannot defer a Legatum Center Fellowship, but you are welcome to reapply for the Fellowship when you have ended your deferment.